mftutui/configuracoes-gateway-ttn/README.md

 $ ifconfig
 ```

-A screen like to the following will appear:
+A screen will appear, as following:

 ![ifconfig - EUI](https://github.com/mftutui/configuracoes-gateway-ttn/blob/master/exemplo_ifconfig.png)

 The highlighted number is the RPi MAC address, and will be the base to our *Gateway* **EUI**.
-To this number we must added 2 bytes **ff** just in the midle.
+To this number we must add 2 bytes **ff** just in the midle.

 So:
 > HWaddr: b 8 : 2 7 : e b : f 9 : f f : 2 4